-Fill in: during, as soon as, until, after, while and before.
+Fill in: as soon as, until, after, while and before.
 Write in your notebook.

-Kim had to work 1) ... late in the afternoon, but finally, it was time to go home.
+Imagine a character from a book appearing in today's world.
+Write a short story about him/her in your notebook.
+Include time clauses.
+Kim had to work 1) ... it was late in the afternoon, but finally, it was time to go home.
 2) ... she walked into her house, she heard a strange noise.
 3) ... she was trying to work out where the noise was coming from, she heard someone laughing.
 The noise couldn't be coming from the TV, because she turned it off 4) ... she left the house.
-She also knew she was alone in the house, because her husband worked 5) ... the evenings.
-6) ... a few minutes, she heard the back door and realised there were people in the house.
+She also knew she was alone in the house because her husband worked during the evenings.
+5) ... a few minutes went by, she heard the back door and realised there were people in the house.
 She went into the kitchen and, to her surprise, her husband and friends were there holding a big birthday cake.
 It was her birthday and they were throwing her a surprise party!

-Join the sentences using time adverbs/conjunctions and tell the story to your partner.
+Join the sentences using time adverbs/time conjunctions and tell the story to your partner.
 Write in your notebook.

-1 Chris was sleeping.
-A loud noise from the kitchen woke him.

-- 2 He waited.
+- 1 Chris was sleeping.
+A loud noise from the kitchen woke him. - 2 He waited.
 The noise stopped.
 He headed for the kitchen. - 3 He walked into the kitchen.
 He saw the neighbour's cat on the kitchen table. - 4 The cat saw him.
 It jumped out of the open window. - 5 Chris made sure he closed the kitchen window.
 He returned to bed.